 - a.
 If an individual voids an agreement pursuant to Section 17b., the individual may recover in a civil action all money paid or deposited by or on behalf of the individual pursuant to the agreement, except amounts paid to creditors, in addition to the recovery under subsection c.(3) and (4). - b.
 An individual may recover in a civil action three times the total amount of the fees, charges, money, and payments made by the individual to the provider, in addition to the recovery under subsection c.(4) if: - (1) the individual voids an agreement pursuant to Section 17a.; or - (2) the provider fails to comply with the requirements contained in Section 11, 13 or 18a., b. or d. - c.
-Subject to subsection d., an individual with respect to whom a provider violates this act may recover in a civil action from the provider and any person that caused the violation: - (1) compensatory damages for injury, including noneconomic injury, caused by the violation; - (2) except as otherwise provided in subsection d. and subject to adjustment of the dollar amount pursuant to Section 22f., with respect to a violation of Section 9b., 10, 12, 13, 14, 15, 16, or 18a., b., or d., the greater of the amount recoverable under subsection c.(1) or \$5,000; - (3) punitive damages; and - (4) reasonable attorney's fees and costs. - d.
+Subject to subsection d., an individual with respect to whom a provider or other person violates this act may recover in a civil action from the provider, that person and any person that caused the violation: - (1) compensatory damages for injury, including noneconomic injury, caused by the violation; - (2) except as otherwise provided in subsection d. and subject to adjustment of the dollar amount pursuant to Section 22f., with respect to a violation of Section 9b., 10, 12, 13, 14, 15, 16, or 18a., b., or d., the greater of the amount recoverable under subsection c.(1) or \$5,000; - (3) punitive damages; and - (4) reasonable attorney's fees and costs. - d.
 In a class action, except for a violation of Section 18a.(5), the minimum damages provided in subsection c.(2) do not apply. - e.
 In addition to the remedy available under subsection c., if a provider violates an individual's rights under Section 13a. c., the individual may recover in a civil action all money paid or deposited by or on behalf of the individual pursuant to the agreement, except for amounts paid to creditors. - f.
 A provider is not liable under this section for a violation of this act if the provider proves that the violation was not intentional and resulted from a good-faith error notwithstanding the maintenance of procedures reasonably adapted to avoid the error.
 An error of legal judgment with respect to a provider's obligations under this act is not a good-faith error.
-If, in connection with a violation, the provider has received more money than authorized by an agreement or this act, the defense provided by this subsection is not available unless the provider refunds the excess within two business days of learning of the violation.
+If, in connection with a violation, the provider has received more money than authorized by an agreement or this act, the defense provided by this subsection is not available unless the provider refunds the excess within two business days of learning of the violation. - g.

-g.
 The administrator shall assist an individual in enforcing a judgment against the surety bond or other security provided under Section 8.

-The language of this section is found at section 35 in the NCCUSL act and section 24 in A1949 (the statute of limitations provisions are found in Section 26 below).
-The original language of A1949 has been altered to provide detail regarding a possible recovery if an individual voids an agreement because the provider is not licensed or collects an unauthorized fee.
+The language of this section is found at section 35 in the NCCUSL act.
+This language provides detail regarding a possible recovery if an individual voids an agreement because the provider is not licensed or collects an unauthorized fee.